liberland/laws/drafting/drafts/judical-process-law.md

 ### Article 11: Criminal process

-#### Section 1: Defining Criminal Process
+#### Section 1: Defining criminal process
 Criminal process shall be between Liberland and a private party where the subject matter is alleged non-compliance with the legal system, and Liberland stands as the public accuser.

-#### Section 1: Special Rules for Criminal Process
+#### Section 1: Special Rules for criminal process
-Special procedural rules apply to criminal processes to protect the accused and ensure even higher standards of justice than the standard procedural rules.
+Special procedural rules apply to criminal processes to protect the accused and ensure even higher standards of justice than the standard procedural rules, set forth in this or in other laws.
+In the absence of special rules, the rules for Civil Process shall apply.

-#### Section 3: State Monopoly on Criminal Process
+#### Section 3: State Monopoly on criminal process
 Only State courts shall possess the jurisdiction to decide on a Criminal process.
 Any contractual stipulations to the contrary shall be null and void.

-### Article 12: Private Courts and Alternative Dispute Resolution
+### Article 12: Private Courts and alternative dispute resolution
 1. Private courts, arbitration, mediation, and other alternative dispute resolution mechanisms may be established and operated within the territory of Liberland, subject to the general principles and minimum requirements set forth in this law.
 2. Private courts shall have the power to resolve disputes between parties in accordance with the agreed-upon rules and procedures, provided that they do not violate the fundamental principles of justice and fairness enshrined in this law and the Constitution of Liberland.